kayshcache/t4a2-a-fullstack-app-design/README.md

 Inline-style:
 ![security awareness training management application architecture stack diagram](/docs/satm-app-architecture-diagram.png)
 ## R4.
 User Stories
+### Initial User Stories
 For example persona:
 - **As a** student,
 - **I want to** get information,
 - **so that** I can complete an assignment
-What and Why
+Many user types/tokens
+Many Whats and Whys
 Outline meaningful features of the project

-How does the agile methodology directly relate to the UX/UI design documentation
+How does the agile methodology directly relate to the UX/UI design documentation? stories are represented by cards/features

 May we see some examples of user stories that show evidence of revision and refinement?

 Yardstick
+### Revised User Stories

 ## R5.
 Wireframes
 Wireframes for multiple standard screen sizes, created using industry standard software